Bassadanza/java-junior/README.md

 - Interning
 - String concatenation

-## Course Project Iteration 01: The Rise of Logger Library
+## Course Project Iteration 01: The Rise of logger Library
 - Read and analyse specification as tests for this iteration in *src/test*
 - Uncomment specification cases
 - Implement features needed